MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-put-away-production-output.md

 |Create an internal put-away to put produced or assembled items away in an advanced warehouse configuration.|[Create an internal put-away](warehouse-how-to-create-put-aways-from-internal-put-aways.md#to-create-an-internal-put-away)|

 > [!NOTE]
-> You cannot enter the source document number, such as the Works Order No., in the internal put-away, put-away, or movement documents for either of these procedures.
+> You cannot enter the source document number, such as the Production Order No., in the internal put-away, put-away, or movement documents for either of these procedures.

 ## <a name="see-also"></a>See Also
 [Warehouse Management](warehouse-manage-warehouse.md)